Car Insurance by Zip Code – Why Location Matters

 The more specific the data is that goes into loss prediction, the more car insurance rates can be tailored for specific zip codes and even different segments within the same zip code.
 Once a base rate is established for a particular zip code, other factors like driver age and vehicle type can be added into the calculation to fine-tune the rate specifically for your personal situation.

-Providing your Zip Code is actually a good thing!
+Providing your Zip Code is Actually a Good Thing (Usually)

 Entering a zip code for a car insurance quote isn’t an intrusion on your personal privacy or an attempt to track your location, but rather it’s the only way to get accurate car insurance quotes and possibly save you money on your next policy.